Given a block with a discrete sample time, Simulink® executes the block output or update method at times

 If a block is inside of a triggered-type (e.g., function-call, enabled and triggered, or iterator) subsystem, the block may be constant or have a triggered sample time.
 You cannot specify the triggered sample time type explicitly.
 However, to achieve a triggered type during compilation, you must set the block sample time to inherited (–1).
 Simulink then determines the specific times at which the block computes its output during simulation.
 One exception is if the subsystem is an asynchronous function call, as discussed in the following section.

 An asynchronous sample time is similar to a triggered sample time.
 In both cases, it is necessary to specify an inherited sample time because the Simulink engine does not regularly execute the block.
 Instead, a run-time condition determines when the block executes.
 For the case of an asynchronous sample time, an S-function makes an asynchronous function call.

 The differences between these sample time types are:

 Only a function-call subsystem can have an asynchronous sample time.
-(See Create a Function-Call Subsystem.)
+(See Using Function-Call Subsystems.)